Grilled Vegetable Salad with Feta

 - Cut the zucchini and pepper into bite-sized pieces and put into a plastic bowl large enough to hold all the salad ingredients.

 - Add about 1/3 of dressing and stir so all the vegetable pieces are coated with dressing.

 - Let the vegetables marinate while you drain olives, cut them into half, and crumble the feta.

-- Add the cooked orzo, green onions, and herbs to the vegetables and add enough dressing to moisten all ingredients.
+- Add the cooked orzo (or cauliflower rice), green onions, and herbs to the vegetables and add enough dressing to moisten all ingredients.
 (You may not need all the dressing.)